toth12/let-them-speak-toth/README.md

 ```

 When that completes, Blacklab and the mongodb should be properly set up.
 You should be able to browse to https://localhost:7082 to interactive with the app.

-To stop and start the container without redoing the previous slow process, use

 ## Docker Usage - old - deprecated